What's the better combat sport: boxing or mixed martial arts? | The Tylt

 Real fighters fight standing up, face to face.
 That’s why boxing is the superior sport.

 No one wants to watch two people dance around each other jabbing for 45 minutes.
 The real fight is in the cage with MMA warriors.

-To the untrained eye, mixed martial arts looks like desperate street fight.
+To the untrained eye, mixed martial arts looks like a desperate street fight.
 But there is a certain elegance hidden beneath the brutality.
 The technical skills are still there, like in boxing, but they are multiplied dramatically.
-Not only do you have to be precise with your hand strikes, you must be well versed in using and defending against elbows, knees and feet.
+Not only do you have to be precise with your hand strikes, but you must also be well versed in using and defending against elbows, knees and feet.

 The best combat sport is MMA and it’s not even close.